JordanKoeller/Mirage/docs/source/index.rst

 Mirage is a program initially developed for analyzing light curves from gravitationally lensed quasars.
 That being said, it is a full-fledged, robust simulator of astrophysical gravitationally lensed objects.
 Built-in functionality includes:

-* Specifying a lensing galaxy as a singular isothermal sphere with external shear, with a specified percentage of the galaxy's mass simulated as individual stars versus continuous dark matter.
+* Specifying a lensing galaxy as a singular isothermal ellipse with external shear, with a specified percentage of the galaxy's mass simulated as individual stars versus continuous dark matter.
 * Simulating quasar source objects of arbitrary radius.
 * Generating images of gravitationally lensed systems.
 * Rendering animations of lensed images as a quasar moves.